Kid A: Legacy

-In the years following its release, Kid A attracted acclaim.
+In later years, Kid A attracted acclaim.
+The Independent critic Nick Hasted wrote in 2003 that it was "astonishing" and superior to OK Computer.
 In 2005, Pitchfork wrote that it had "challenged and confounded" Radiohead's audience, and subsequently "transformed into an intellectual symbol of sorts ...
 Owning it became 'getting it'; getting it became 'anointing it'."
 In 2015, Sheffield likened Radiohead's change in style to Bob Dylan's controversial move to rock music, writing that critics now hesitated to say they had disliked it at the time.
 He described Kid A as the "defining moment in the Radiohead legend".
 In 2016, Billboard argued that Kid A was the first album since Bowie's Low to have moved "rock and electronic music forward in such a mature fashion".
 In an article for Kid A's 20th anniversary, the Quietus suggested that the negative reviews had been motivated by rockism, the tendency to venerate rock music over other genres.

 In a 2011 Guardian article about his negative Melody Maker review, Beaumont wrote that though his opinion had not changed, "Kid As status as a cultural cornerstone has proved me, if not wrong, then very much in the minority ...
 People whose opinions I trust claim it to be their favourite album ever."
 In 2014, Brice Ezell of PopMatters wrote that Kid A is "more fun to think and write about than it is to actually listen to" and a "far less compelling representation of the band's talents than The Bends and OK Computer".
-In 2016, Dorian Lynskey wrote in The Guardian: "At times, Kid A is dull enough to make you fervently wish that they'd merged the highlights with the best bits of the similarly spotty Amnesiac ...
-Yorke had given up on coherent lyrics so one can only guess at what he was worrying about."
+In 2016, Dorian Lynskey wrote in The Guardian that Kid A was sometimes dull, with incoherent lyrics, and that Radiohead should have merged it with the best tracks from Amnesiac.